pojntfx/pojde/README.md

 $ pojdectl apply my-first-instance 5000 # Append `-n root@your-ip:ssh-port` to create the instance on a remote host instead
 ```

 Now follow the instructions. `pojdectl apply` will ask you to download the CA certificate to your system, which you should do when creating the first instance; future instances will share this certificate.
+You can also get the certificate at any later point using `pojdectl get-ca-cert`.

 ### 3. Trusting the CA Certificate